opengeospatial/teamengine-integration-testing/README.md

 - gml32-POST: which you need to provide 3 arguments: GML resource file name, schematron file name and revision of the test.
 Both GML resource file and schematron file should be located under the gml32-POST directory

 **Note-**

+- If the csv file is not provided then existing test.properties file will be used.

 - Before executing the this script we required the following plugins: